syisahi12/telegramopenwrt/README.md

 ```

 Get the number and replace "[PUT ID OF THE CHAT THAT YOU START WITH BOT]" in the variables file.
+Also replace "[PUT YOUR MODEL HERE]" in the same file with your router's name

 Finally,